deepjavalibrary/djl-demo/README.md

 ## Introduction

-This repository is a Demo application, built using [Deep Java Library(DJL)](https://github.com/awslabs/djl).
-The application, detects malicious url based on a trained [Character Level CNN model](https://arxiv.org/abs/1509.01626).
+This repository contains a Demo application built using [Deep Java Library(DJL)](https://github.com/awslabs/djl).
+The application detects malicious urls based on a trained [Character Level CNN model](https://arxiv.org/abs/1509.01626).

-We use a third-party dataset that is a amalgamation of the following malicious URL databases.
+It uses a third-party dataset that is a amalgamation of the following malicious URL databases:

 Benign

-1. Custom automated webscraping of Alexa Top 1M with recursive depth of scraping of level 1.
+1. Custom automated webscraping of Alexa Top 1M with recursive depth of scraping of level 1

 Malicious

 1. Various blacklists
 2. openphish
 3. phishtank
-4. public GitHub faizann24
+4. Public GitHub faizann24
-5. Some custom entries.
+5. Some custom entries

-The dataset can be found at [this repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).
+The dataset can be found in the [Malicious-URL-Detection-Deep-Learning repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).

 ## Model architecture

-The model has toe following architecture
+The model has the following architecture:

 ```
   (0): Conv1D(None -> 256, kernel_size=(7,), stride=(1,))